seanmarthur/overwatch-team-balancer/README.md

 # overwatch-team-balancer
-Given a set of heros, attempts to balance based on their current competitive SR.
+Given a set of up to 12 battle.net battle tags, builds two Overwatch teams with similar SR.

+Uses the [OWAPI](https://github.com/SunDwarf/OWAPI) to get data on players.